da-luce/ghostow/README.md

 <img src="./media/ghostow-logo.png" alt="Description" height="60" />
 </h1>

 `ghostow` is a modern alternative to [GNU Stow](https://www.gnu.org/software/stow/), built in Go.
 It manages symbolic links across directories, making it ideal for organizing dotfiles, scripts, or any structured file collections.
-Like its namesake, `ghostow` works quietly in the background, linking your files exactly where they need to be—your very own ghost in the machine. 👻
+Like its namesake, `ghostow` works quietly in the background, linking your files exactly where they need to be—your very own ghost in the shell. 👻

 Much like with stow, there are two primary directories involved: